We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 South Dakota Delta-8 THC Laws

-This bill brings South Dakota in line with the federal government and allows CBD, delta-8, and other hemp-derived cannabinoid products.
+This bill brings South Dakota in line with the federal government and technically allows for delta-8 and other hemp-derived cannabinoid products.

 What Is Delta-8 THC?